global-asp/asp-source/en/0006_anansi-and-wisdom.md

 new.
 It was so exciting!

 ##
-Greedy Anansi thought, “I'll
+Greedy Anansi thought, "I'll
 keep the pot safe at the top of a tall tree.
-Then I can have it all to myself!”
+Then I can have it all to myself!"
 He spun a long thread, wound it round the clay pot, and tied it to his stomach.